ccampbell/chromephp/README.md

 ## Installation Firefox
 1. Put ChromePhp.php somewhere in your PHP include path
 2. Enable Server logging filter in the web console.
-If Server logging filter is not present (likely from FF 57 on), disable devtools.webconsole.new-frontend-enabled in about:config
+If Server logging filter is not present (likely from FF 57 on), disable devtools.webconsole.new-frontend-enabled in about:config or install the Firefox extension from https://addons.mozilla.org/en-US/firefox/addon/chromelogger/ to log to the new console
 3. Initialize ChromePhp for FirePHP compatibility

     ```php